robric/wiki-contrail-controller/contrail-discovery-and-contrail-vrouter-agent-communication.md

  15. What happens when vrouter-agent crashes/cores?

      After the vrouter-agent recovers, it again follows the same sequence explained in Q)10 to get a pair of xmpp-server connections.
 It decides on the active connection part and marks it accordingly.
 This also results in the following:

-    a.
-Routes, Config and Multicast information has to be downloaded by the agent post the xmpp-server connections are honored.
+        *  Routes, Config and Multicast information has to be downloaded by the agent post the xmpp-server connections are honored.

-    b.
-All existing flows on the compute are evicted and the flow table has to be re-computed.
+        *  All existing flows on the compute are evicted and the flow table has to be re-computed.

-    c.
-The multicast tree needs to be re-baked.
+        *  The multicast tree needs to be re-baked.

      Due to this, all kind of communication (unicast, bum etc) are impacted on the involved VRFs.

  16. What is the impact on traffic if a control node involved in the active session is restarted?